fregkos/rasPerish/README.md

 Give the script execute permissions
 > chmod +x rasperi.sh

-Run the script and follow the setup
+Navigate to script's folder, run the it as follows and complete the setup
 > ./rasperi.sh